egarner99/GA4/README.md

 3. Created a README.md file: `touch README.md`
 4. Created dirs scripts & results: `mkdir scripts` then `mkdir results`
 -  Added results/ to .gitignore: `echo "results/" > .gitignore`
-- Copied in fastq data to data dir: `cp -rv ../garrigos-data/fastq data` (this step was accidentally skipped until the end, added back after Q14 in Part C)
+- Copied in fastq data to data dir: `cp -rv ../garrigos-data/fastq data` (seemed to have made a mistake and added this back after Q14 in Part C. As most of the commands were created based off of ../garrigos-data dir, I added what I think are the correct commands below them if I had used the data/fastq files instead.)
 - Added data/ to .gitignore: `echo "data/" >> .gitignore`
 5. Made the trimgalore.sh file: `touch scripts/trimgalore.sh`
 - Copied in the starting script in the assignment: